7.1. About Nuclei Near Cycle Model

 Here are the integration steps instructions:

-2. Find the Cluster class in src/cluster.cpp and modify the constructor:
+2. Find the Cluster class in src/cluster.cpp:

-3. in src/cluster.cpp, if your platform implements TLM transmission from CPU to Bus, you can substitute the read/write implementations into cpu_read_tlm() and cpu_write_tlm().
+• If your platform implements TLM transmission from CPU to Bus, you can substitute the read/write implementations into cpu_read_tlm() and cpu_write_tlm().

 7.6.
 Changelog